GLOBAL SELLING BLOG

 Step 1: Request for an estimate

-An importer who requires goods contacts an exporter to request an estimate and finalize the transaction.
+The importer contacts an exporter to request an estimate for their goods and finalizes the transaction.

-Step 2: Request for issuance of a Sight LC
+Step 2: Request for issuance of an LC at sight

-The importer then goes to a bank (often one that has already given him a line of credit) and requests the bank to issue a Sight LC.
+The importer then goes to a bank (often one that has already given them a line of credit) and requests the bank to issue a sight LC.

-Step 3: Issuance of Sight LC by bank
+Step 3: Issuance of LC at sight by bank

-After examining the importer’s creditworthiness, the bank issues a Letter of Credit at Sight and sends it to the exporter’s bank.
+After examining the importer’s creditworthiness, the bank issues a sight LC and sends it to the exporter’s bank.

 Step 4: Importer gets notified